nhanand/kubernetes_Practice/monitoring/readme.md

 $ kubectl port-forward svc/prometheus-stack-grafana -n monitoring 3000:80 &

-   go to browser and paste the link
+  - go to browser and paste the link

    127.0.0.1:3000              # you will see grafana is running

-   for password      // user admin
+  - for password      // user admin

    kubectl get secret prometheus-stack-grafana -n monitoring -o jsonpath="{.data.admin-password}" | base64 --decode

+   - go in datasource u will see prometheous is already setup. click on build a dashboard and add visulaizitation and under metrics searcha and add.